|

 5 USA NICKERSON Dillon 50

-Kazakis wins his first major US title, going undefeated at 29th Ocean State 9-Ball Championship
+wins his first major US title, going undefeated at 29th Ocean

 Mike Zuglan, Jeremy Sossei, Alex Kazakis